jmartsch/processwire-modules-manager2/README.md

 ### Project setup
-This section is not complete yet, and the build and dev process isn't used, please ignore it for now
+Please note: If running in development mode (NODE_ENV=development) the file modules.json and categories.json are used.
+In this file some modules have a different status than in reality.
+For example the process404-logger has the installed status and Process404Search has the status updateable.
+This is for debugging purposes, so you can directly see all states while developing.
 ```
-yarn install
+npm install
 ```

 ### Compiles and hot-reloads for development
 ```
-yarn run serve
+npm run serve
 ```

 ### Compiles and minifies for production
 ```
-yarn run build
+npm run build
 ```

 ### Run your tests
 ```
-yarn run test
+npm run test
 ```

 ### Lints and fixes files
 ```
-yarn run lint
+npm run lint
 ```